learn-co-curriculum/phase-0-pac-1-booleans/README.md

 This concept is ***so*** important we're going to repeat it:

-> **IMPORTANT**: Ruby will treat anything that is `false` or `nil` as falsey
+> **IMPORTANT**: Ruby will treat anything that is `false` or `nil` as falsey;
-> all other things, even things you've not heard of yet are treated as truthy
+> all other things, even things you've not heard of yet, are treated as truthy

 ## Join Boolean Expressions with AND

 In Ruby `&&` ("double-ampersand") represents "AND."
-For an `&&` ("and") to evaluate to `true`, both values of either side of the symbol must evaluate to `true`.
+For an `&&` ("and") to evaluate to `true`, both values on either side of the symbol must evaluate to `true`.
 For example:

 ```ruby